 - People committed to vegan or vegetarianism.
 This course encourages conscious omnivorous-ness.

 - People who want one-on-one instruction or someone to spoon feed them.
 Lazy-Lady Living will change your life if you do the work, but it won’t do the work for you.
 Lazy-Lady Living is for self-directed learners, people who can take the ball and run with it.

 - LLL is not designed to work with Internet Explorer, sorry.
 Firefox is your best bet.

 There are two ways to pay for Lazy-Lady Living:

-By completing your payment you are agreeing to our Terms of Service.
+By completing your registration you agree to our terms of service.

 What is it worth to you?

-Most Permaculture Design Courses cost between $2000 and $3000 plus travel and accommodation costs ranging from $200 to $3000 and they don’t include any of the super important aspects of Cultural Repair and Course Bonuses of Lazy-Lady Living.
+Most Permaculture Design Courses cost between $2000 and $3000 plus travel and accommodation costs ranging from $200 to $3000 and they don’t include many of the LLL unique aspects of Cultural Repair.
 In comparison Lazy-Lady Living is a bargain.

 We have been doing this for a long-a@$ time and want to help you cut to the quick and get your inner farmer released so you can start changing the world one garden, one choice, one neighborhood at a time!
 Let’s do it!

 What are you waiting for?
 Join the revolution!